depenguin-me/depenguin-run/README.md

     conf_username="myusername"
     conf_pubkeyurl="http://url.host/keys.txt"
     conf_disks="ada0 ada1" # or ada0 | or ada0 ada1 ada2 ada3 | or nvme0n1 | or nvme0n1 nvme1n1
-    conf_disktype="mirror" # or stripe for single disk run_installer="1" # set to 1 to enable installer
+    conf_disktype="mirror" # or stripe for single disk, or raid10 or raidz1 for four disk systems run_installer="1" # set to 1 to enable installer

 ### 6. Run the depenguin bsdinstall script